The Teams Call Bot Will Answer

 The test call verifies that you can connect to Teams to make a call in the same way as you’d call into a meeting.
 It tests the selected audio devices and it shows you what you see on the camera (and demonstrates why you should turn background blur on).
 It does nothing to improve your voice or looks, but aside from that, Test Call is a pretty useful function.

 Need to know more about Teams calling?
-Chapter 16 in the Office 365 for IT Pros eBook explains the mysteries of calling and how to attain great call quality.
+The Office 365 for IT Pros eBook includes a complete chapter to explain the mysteries of calling and how to attain great call quality.